Micro-STAMP/microstamp/README.md

 ## How to Run MicroSTAMP

-This section provides two options for running MicroSTAMP: Option 1 uses Maven and runs the services locally, while Option 2 uses Docker for a containerized setup.
+This section provides instructions for running MicroSTAMP using Docker, which is the recommended approach for most users.

 Before proceeding, clone the project repository to your local machine: